-Knickman has spent four decades splitting his time between academe and the philanthropic sector.
+Jim Knickman has spent four decades splitting his time between academia and the philanthropic sector.
 His work focuses on health policy and he has played many roles both as a researcher and a leader in philanthropy to advance the use of public policy to improve the American health care system.
 He was a vice president at the Robert Wood Johnson Foundation and President of the New York State Health Foundation.

 Knickman’s research and philanthropy roles have included work to advance policies such as Participant Directed Long-Term Care, Public-Private Long-Term Care Insurance, and various reimbursement policies related to paying for long-term care and chronic care services.

-In addition to his service at NCOA, he serves on the boards at two other non-profit organizations and on a range of advisory committees.
-In the past, he has served on six boards including as Chair of the Robert Wood Johnson Health System in New Jersey.
+In addition to his service at NCOA, he serves on the boards at two other nonprofit organizations and on a range of advisory committees.
+In the past, he has served on six boards, including as Chair of the Robert Wood Johnson Health System in New Jersey.